OpenOTP Windows Login & RDS – Supports Windows 7-11, Server 2012+, push/OTP/FIDO2.

 RCDevs provides a Windows Credential Provider (CP) for Windows integrations.
 Our OpenOTP CP is your additional layer of protection for Windows login, remote access with Remote Desktop login & RDS.

-Our latest version of OpenOTP CP supports both OTP and FIDO2 authentication mechanisms.
+Our OpenOTP CP supports both OTP and FIDO2 authentication mechanisms.

 Any OpenOTP authentication method like Push Login, Yubikey, Hardware & software token, FIDO2 (except in RDS) is supported.